russell/fairy-slipper-migration/api_doc/compute-extensions/v2-tags.rst

 .. swagger:tag:: rescue
    :synopsis: Servers rescue and unrescue (servers, action)

-   Puts a server into rescue mode and unrescues a server inrescue mode.
+   Puts a server into rescue mode and unrescues a server in rescue mode.

 .. swagger:tag:: server-shelve
    :synopsis: Servers shelve (servers, action)

-   Shelves running servers, restores shelved servers, and removesshelved servers.
+   Shelves running servers, restores shelved servers, and removes shelved servers.

-   Shelving is useful when you have an unused instance that you wouldlike to keep for later use.
-For example, at the end of a work weekyou can shelve an instance and at the start of the next week you canunshelve it.
+   Shelving is useful when you have an unused instance that you would like to keep for later use.
+For example, at the end of a work week you can shelve an instance and at the start of the next week you can unshelve it.

    Your cloud provider might bill you for a shelved server.

    Use the ``shelve`` action to shelve a server.
-Allassociated data and resources are kept but anything still in memoryis not retained.
+All associated data and resources are kept but anything still in memory is not retained.

    Use the ``unshelve`` action to restore a shelved instance.

-   Use the ``shelveOffload`` action to remove a shelvedinstance that you no longer need.
+   Use the ``shelveOffload`` action to remove a shelved instance that you no longer need.

 .. swagger:tag:: server-start-stop